openhab/openhab-python/README.md

 ### decorator @rule

-the decorator will register the decorated class as a rule.
+The decorator will register the decorated class as a rule.
 It will wrap and extend the class with the following functionalities

 - Register the class or function as a rule
 - If name is not provided, a fallback name in the form "{filename}.{function_or_classname}" is created